dccote/Enseignement/Protocols/Tissus/labJackStream/README.md

-*This code was written by Ludovick Bégin and Arnaud Mercier*
+*This code was written by Ludovick Bégin and Arnaud Mercier.
+The code was then transferred to DCCote on November 6th 2018 as part of the https://github.com/dccote/Enseignement repository*.